whatsupmailbox/whatsupmailbox.github.io/_posts/2016-11-29-Cate-Chloe-VIP-Jewelry-Subscription-Box-November-2016-Review-Coupon.md

 [![Cate & Chloe VIP - Dr. Lipp Nipple Balm for Lips](http://whatsupmailbox.com/images/CateChloeVIPNovember2016DrLippNippleBalmForLips02.png)](http://www.shareasale.com/r.cfm?B=871946&U=1115177&M=49865&urllink=){:target="_blank"}

-I use it for my lips and anytime I have cracked skin and it has truly saved me numerous times.
+It's thicker than Vaseline and it absorbs pretty quickly.
+I use it for my lips and anytime I have cracked skin and it has saved me numerous times.
 It truly is amazing and a must have!

 <br>